ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 These design files are provided for you.
 Make a directory to put them in, then download the files::

  $ mkdir design
- $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_house.txt >design/house.txt
+ $ curl -k https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_house.txt >design/house.txt
- $ curl https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_face.txt >design/face.txt
+ $ curl -k https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/0831101_confba02_face.txt >design/face.txt

 Examine each of these files and refer to *protocol.txt* as necessary::